 DAY 1

-Anyone who knows me knows that waking up at 4.30am to go for a hike is usually not my idea of fun..especially when it is freezing!
+Anyone who knows me knows that waking up at 4.30am to go for a hike is usually not my idea of fun..

 We were introduced to the porters.
 Most of them are in their mid 20's but look much much older (in their 40's).
 Some have 3 wives and 10 children.
 They are very softly spoken, humble men and are always running!